 Timeline

-Twelve-month program with (4) one-week in-residence sessions.
-Students lodge on the NPS campus during the in-residence periods.
+Nine-month program with (3) one-week in-residence sessions.
+Students lodge on the NPS campus during the Monterey in-residence sessions and lodge at the William F. Bolger Center during the Potomac in-residence.

 Monterey, CA